Jaishankar's PoK remark leaves Pak fuming, says India 'seriously jeopardising peace'

 Pakistan on Wednesday termed Jaishankar's comment as "inflammatory" and "irresponsible", saying such statements would escalate tensions between the neighbours.

 Pakistan in a statement reportedly called on the international community to "take serious cognizance of India's aggressive posturing" and added that such remarks "have the potential to further escalate tensions and seriously jeopardise peace and security in the region.
 Pakistan stands for peace, but would be ready to respond effectively to any act of aggression".
-The neighbour also called for a resolution of the Jammu and Kashmir dispute in compliance with the UN Security Council resolutions, a News 18 report said.
+The neighbour also called for a resolution of the Jammu and Kashmir dispute in compliance with the UN Security Council resolutions, a News18 report said.

 [India hopes Pakistan would become a 'normal' neighbour: Jaishankar]